OpenCyphal/public_regulated_data_types/README.md

 Some of the messages are time stamped, in which case the time stamp is always situated at the end in order to facilitate binary compatibility with non-timestamped messages (both time-stamped and non-time-stamped messages have identical headers, so if the time stamp is not required they can be used interchangeably).
+Names of the time stamped messages have the suffux `TS`.

 ### Primitives